Y-E-R-A/WhitestoneLocal/README.txt

 Installation Options

-There are multiple options in order to install the Whitestone application.
+There are two options in order to install the Whitestone application.
 The path that you must follow will depend on your current needs.

 A. I need to install the Whitestone application from scratch